Linnchoeuh/libprinto/README.md

   - pointer (%p)

 ## Issues
-No issues to deplore, nor than memory memory or leak.
+No issues to deplore, nor than memory error or leak.
 But feel free to report bug :).